-Holden, along with Goff, Charles Britton, Arthur Baldwin, and Abram Garfield, thrashed around for a solution.
+Along with Goff, Charles Britton, Arthur Baldwin, and Abram Garfield, Holden thrashed around for a solution.
 They also received pressure from Collinwood residents Samuel Mather and Charles Bingham.
 Eventually, Judge Louis Grossman, John D. Rockefeller’s attorney, offered a resolution.

-The solution had deeds to every piece of property in Glenville on the Lake be revised to restrict land use to single-family homes for fifty years.
+The solution had deeds to every property in Glenville on the Lake be revised to restrict land use to single-family homes for fifty years.
 This simple solution required an astonishing leap of faith from the property owners.

 Over a year, Holden visited property owners from Gordon Park to Coit Road to request that they convey the deeds to their homes to Guardian Savings and Trust Company as trustee.
 The owners received their documents in return with provisions limiting the use of their property for a term of fifty years.
-After more than a year’s work, Holden persuaded more than 150 of his neighbors to participate, which demonstrated the trust and the high regard the owners had in him.
+After more than a year’s work, Holden persuaded more than 150 of his neighbors to participate, demonstrating the trust and the high regard the owners had in him.

 The re-granted ownerships forbade the construction of railroads, businesses, manufacturing enterprises, or any structure that would emit offensive odors, noise, or smoke.
 Nor could they erect apartment houses or establish resorts, hotels, saloons, stables, or even picnic grounds.
 The Country Club, James Patton’s fruit farm, and the Schmitt-Gamble greenhouses were grandfathered from having such restrictions.
 The provisions to not sell wine or spirituous liquors of any kind were intended to keep Glenville’s working classes at bay.